Blog home

 Posted on Thursday 26th May 2022

-As one of the proud sponsors of ‘Her Majesty The Queen: The Official Platinum Jubilee Pageant Commemorative Album’, we’re proud and delighted to be involved in marking her 70 wonderful years on the throne.
-The Queen is the longest reigning monarch in British history and, as a truly British company, we’re thrilled to sponsor the commemorative album.
-Hosting over 250 photographs, the album will detail her long and inspiring life.
+As one of the proud sponsors of ‘Her Majesty The Queen: The Official Platinum Jubilee Pageant Commemorative Album’, we were proud and delighted to be involved in marking her 70 wonderful years on the throne.
+Queen Elizabeth was the longest reigning monarch in British history and, as a truly British company, we were thrilled to sponsor the commemorative album.
+Hosting over 250 photographs, the album details her long and inspiring life.

 Plainum Jubilee